Take our Language Access Program Survey

 Experience The Difference

 Volatia has an intimate understanding of the communication barriers that English learners and LEP families experience in education.
 Our founder and CEO, Baraka Kasongo, was an English learner at William Fleming High School, and his family’s English proficiency was limited during his entire high school experience.
-For this reason, our school language access programs are designed to empower LEP parents or guardians and support the teachers who work tirelessly to build lasting connections with their children.
+For this reason, our school language access programs are designed to empower LEP families and support the teachers who work tirelessly to build lasting connections with their children.

 Our Service Plans